MicrosoftDocs/win32/desktop-src/axe/ilogreadercallback-logreadercallback.md

 ## Return value

-The solution’s callback function returns **FALSE** to abort processing of the log files or a non-zero value to receive the next log entry.
+The solution s callback function returns **FALSE** to abort processing of the log files or a non-zero value to receive the next log entry.

 ## Remarks